RetroDECK/ES-DE/FAQ.md

-# EmulationStation Desktop Edition (ES-DE) - Frequently Asked Questions
+# ES-DE (EmulationStation Desktop Edition) - Frequently Asked Questions

 ## What is this project and how is it related to other EmulationStation forks?